ayonli/jsext/README.md

   arrays.
 - [async](https://jsr.io/@ayonli/jsext/doc/async/~) Functions for async/promise
   context handling.
-  - Historically, this module was named `promise`, but that name has been deprecated.
 - [bytes](https://jsr.io/@ayonli/jsext/doc/bytes/~) Functions for dealing with
   byte arrays (`Uint8Array`).
-  - Historically, this module was named `uint8array`, but that name has been deprecated.
 - [class](https://jsr.io/@ayonli/jsext/doc/class/~) Functions for dealing with
   classes.
 - [cli](https://jsr.io/@ayonli/jsext/doc/cli/~) (Experimental) Useful utility